-Essays earning a score of 6 adequately develop a position on the effects of advertising.
+Essays earning a score of 6 adequately develop a position on whether or not there should be specific texts that all students of high school English must read.
 They synthesize at least three of the sources.
-The argument is generally convincing and the sources generally support the student's position, but the argument is less developed or less cogent than the arguments of essays earning higher scores.
+The student's argument is generally convincing, and the student generally uses the sources to support a position, but the argument is less developed or less cogent than the arguments of essays earning higher scores.
 The language may contain lapses in diction or syntax, but generally the prose is clear.

-Essays earning a score of 5 develop a position on the effects of advertising.
-They support the position by synthesizing at least three sources, but their arguments and their use of sources are somewhat limited, inconsistent, or uneven.
-The argument is generally clear, and the sources generally support the student's position, but the links between the sources and the argument may be strained.
-The writing may contain lapses in diction or syntax, but it usually conveys the writer's ideas adequately.
+5 Essays earning a score of 5 develop a position on whether or not there should be specific texts that all students of high school English must read.
+They develop the position by synthesizing at least three sources, but their arguments and their use of sources are somewhat limited, inconsistent, or uneven.
+The argument is generally clear, and the sources generally develop the student's position, but the links between the sources and the argument may be strained.
+The writing may contain lapses in diction or syntax, but it usually conveys the student's ideas adequately.